walterfreeman/phys307/notes/samples.md

 happened, and is zero otherwise.
 Here we set `is_square` to 0, and set it to 1 once we discover that the number is a perfect square.

 Note that this is terrible programming for a lot of reasons.
-We could use `break;` to exit the loop once we’ve found that it’s square; `break` is a command that immediately breaks you out of a `for` loop.
+We could use `break;` (or `break`, without the semicolon, in Python) to exit the loop once we’ve found that it’s square; `break` is a command that immediately breaks you out of a `for` loop.
 The point of showing this is that you will need a similar procedure to check numbers for prime-ness.